-Method 4: Blue part of a picture with Snagit
+Method 4: Blue Part of a Picture with Snagit

 Note: Snagit also allows you to define how “blur” you want that area to be.
-Simply click on it and you’ll see this icon (below), there you can adjust the degree easily.
+Simply click on it, and you’ll see an icon like this, there you can slide the bar to adjust the degree of “blurriness.”

 Step 3: Don’t forget to save the edited image.
 On the top left, select File > Save As…

-Snagit can do the same thing and the app is more powerful than Skitch in terms of screen capturing and editing.
-But keep in mind that Snagit isn’t freeware though it does have a two weeks trial without any function limits.
+Snagit can do the same thing, and the app is more powerful than Skitch in terms of screen capturing and editing.
+But keep in mind that Snagit isn’t freeware though it does have a two-week trial.

-Preview is also great especially if you are in a hurry and don’t want to download any third-party apps.
-But the quality of the edited image tends to decrease due to the missing or overriding part.
+Mac Preview is also great, especially when you are in a hurry and don’t want to download any third-party apps.
+But the quality of the edited image tends to be a bit low (in other words, unnatural) because of the missing or overriding part.

 So, choose the method that best fits your situation.
 Anyways, I hope you find this guide useful.
-If you ever explore another easy solution to blur a photo on Mac, leave a comment and let us know.
+If you happen to know another solution to blur a photo on Mac, leave a comment below and let us know.